shivam5992/pyscrapper/README.md

 `pip install <module_name>`

+# DISCLAIMER

+Some of the projects inside this repo are broken due to updates on the websites used, so they are being reworked to be fully functional.
+Contributions are welcome.
+Just fork the repo and pull request your updates.
-## Projects
+# Projects

-**1. Google Movies:**
+#### Google Movies

         Script to scrap google movies, retrieving a list of theaters, their address, movies list, movies genere and showtimes for a given location.

         This script outputs a JSON file with the response.

-**2. Zomato Top Restaurants:**
+#### Zomato Top Restaurants

-	Script to scrap the top 25 trending restaurants with their rank, rating, details etc for the mentioned cities on the zomato.com website and creating a seperate json response for each city.
+        Script to scrap the top 25 trending restaurants with their rank, rating, details... for the mentioned cities on the zomato.com website and creating a seperate json response for each city.

-**3. Finance and Stock:**
+#### Finance and Stock

         Scrapping the last closing price for all the quotes from various sites like google, yahoo, bloomberg etc

-**4. Live Weather:**
+#### Live Weather

         Scrap the weather details for morning, afternoon and night time for a particular website.

-**5. Daily Horoscope:**
+#### Daily Horoscope

         Scrapping the daily horoscope details for each sign and creating the output as text files.
         Multiple websites are scrapped to get the details.

-**6. Train Details:**
+#### Train Details

         Scrap the details of train from irctc by inputting train number.

-**7. Website Top Keywords:**
+#### Website Top Keywords

         Create a list of most occured words in a website.
         Also counts thier frequency.

-**8. News Scrapping:**
+#### News Scrapping

         Scrap the news from various news sources.

-**9. Alexa Top Websites:**
+#### Alexa Top Websites

         Get the list of top 25 websites of a country.

-**10. Movie Details:**
+#### Movie Details

         Get the movie details from IMDB and RottenTomatoes.

-**11. US President State of Union Speech:**
+#### US President State of Union Speech

         Scrap the speech transcripts of all Us Presidents from 1700 to Present.

-## Spider Algorithm
+#### Spider Algorithm

         Spider algorithm is a typical web scrapping technique to fetch all urls (etc) of a webpage.
 By all means, even those urls which are not part of the requested page.
 It fetches all urls of current urls as well.
         Implemented using two ways, one normal and second using mechanize.